 Reflections on war and peace

-To the leadership of Israel, I say: it was an outrageous and saddening act when Hamas attacked Israel, killing innocent civilians and taking 240 hostages—30 of whom are dead, the rest enduring immense suffering.
+To the leadership of Israel, I say: it was an outrageous and saddening act when Hamas attacked Israel, killing innocent civilians and took 240 hostages—with too many of them now dead, while the survivors endured immense suffering.
 Yet, the disproportionate military response has killed thousands of Palestinians, leaving survivors facing famine.
 To Israel again I say: let your reasonableness be known to everyone.

 It will be difficult to forgive.
 It will be harder to forget.
 Recovery will require time—and public health will play an essential role in rebuilding life and hope.